 Often, people with moderate to severe symptoms, particularly those whose symptoms arise from stressful circumstances, can benefit from mind directed therapies, such as cognitive behavioral therapy and relaxation techniques.
 Some people are reluctant to accept the role of psycho-social factors in their illness.
 But it's important to know that emotions cause genuine chemical and physical responses in the body that can result in pain and discomfort.

-For more on the impact of stress on the gut, read The Sensitive Gut, a Special Health Report from Harvard Medical School.
+For more on the connection between brain health and gut health, read The Sensitive Gut, a Special Health Report from Harvard Medical School.

 Please note the date of last review or update on all articles.
 No content on this site, regardless of date,